CVE-2024-35250

 Behavioral Indicators

-• NtQuerySystemInformation calls (class SystemHandleInformation or SystemModuleInformation) precede the IOCTL exploitation, used to leak kernel object addresses for targeting the R/W primitive
+EPROCESS.Tokenfield changes from a low-privilege token to the SYSTEM token mid-execution without a corresponding logon event - NtQuerySystemInformation calls (SystemHandleInformation or SystemModuleInformation) precede the IOCTL exploitation, leaking kernel object addresses for the R/W primitive

-• A single user-mode process escalates from medium/low integrity to SYSTEM integrity without spawning a child process or invoking a privileged service
+- Single process escalates from medium/low integrity to SYSTEM without spawning a child process or invoking a privileged service